Request, Response, and Errors

 requestId - business conflict uses

-ConflictException(409) - precondition failures use
+ConflictException(409) - a failed precondition uses